fastruby/dotenv_validator/README.md

-# Dotenv Checker
+# Dotenv Validator

-This gem check if required env variables are present and its format using the .env and .env.sample files from Dotenv.
+This gem validates `.env` variables.
+You can configure validation rules by adding the appropriate comments to the `.env.sample` file.

 # Installation

 Add the gem to your gemfile:

 ```
-gem "dotenv_checker", github: "fastruby/dotenv_checker", branch: :main
+gem "dotenv_validator", github: "fastruby/dotenv_validator", branch: :main
 ```

-Call `DotenvChecker.check!` in an initializer:
+Call `DotenvValidator.check!` in an initializer:

 ```
-echo "DotenvChecker.check!" > "config/initializers/1-dotenv-checker.rb"
+echo "DotenvValidator.check!" > "config/initializers/1_dotenv_validator.rb"
 ```

 > Note the `1-` in the name so it's executed before any other initializer, since initializers are run in alphabetical order.

-> You can use `DotenvChecker.check` without the `!` to show warnings instead of raising an exception.
+> You can use `DotenvValidator.check` without the `!` to show warnings instead of raising an exception.

 ## Updating

-Since right know it's only available from GitHub, run:
+At the moment it is only available on Github, so you would need to run:

 ```
-bundle update --source dotenv_checker
+bundle update --source dotenv_validator
 ```

 # Configuring env variable

-In your `.env.sample` file, you can add comments to tell DotenvChecker how to validate the variable:
+In your `.env.sample` file, you can add comments to tell DotenvValidator how to validate the variable:

 ```
 MY_REQUIRED_VAR=value #required